What is CIME?

 Overview

-2. Testing utilities to run defined system tests and report results for different configurations of the coupled system.
+3. Testing utilities to run defined system tests and report results for different configurations of the coupled system.

-CIME also contains additional stand-alone tools, including:
+CIME also contains additional stand-alone tools useful for Earth system modeling including:

 1. Parallel regridding weight generation program